kreier/jetson/README.md

 ## Running an LLM on the Jetson

+See [Nvidia Jetson AI Lab](https://www.jetson-ai-lab.com/index.html), it generally starts with the Jetson Orin Nano.
+The orignal Jetson is only there for comparison.
+For example the [Ollama tutorial](https://www.jetson-ai-lab.com/tutorial_ollama.html) not even mention the 4GB Orin model, and lists [JetPack 5](https://developer.nvidia.com/embedded/jetpack-sdk-514) (L4T r35.x) and [JetPack 6](https://developer.nvidia.com/embedded/jetpack-sdk-62) (L4T r36.x) as requirements.
+The [latest JetPack](https://developer.nvidia.com/embedded/jetpack) for the original Jetson Nano is [JetPack 4.6.6](https://developer.nvidia.com/jetpack-sdk-466) - see [the archive](https://developer.nvidia.com/embedded/jetpack-archive).

 ### 1) Ollama with CPU

 You can install [ollama](https://ollama.com/) on this machine.
 And it does run llama3.2:1b with __3.77 token/s__ at 100% CPU.
 Is it possible to get GPU acceleration?
 The hardware should be able to, since Cuda CC >= 5.0 is required, and the Jetson has CC 5.3.